wwisesamples/cocos2dx-IntegrationDemo/README.md

 ## The Wwise Project

 You need to generate the SoundBanks of your target platform for the demo to work on that platform.
 SoundBanks are the output of a Wwise project.
-The Wwise project for this demo is the same one for the SDK IntegrationDemo, available at `/path/to/Wwise/SDK/samples/IntegrationDemo/WwiseProject`.
+The Wwise project for this demo is the same one for the SDK IntegrationDemo, available at `<Wwise Root>/SDK/samples/IntegrationDemo/WwiseProject`.

 Read Wwise documentation to learn how to generate SoundBanks.
 Once that's done, by default they will be in `GeneratedSoundBanks` sub-folder under the Wwise project folder.